eole-io/sandstone/doc/topic-route-parameters.md

 So you can add constraints, by example:

-- Allow only number for id
+- Regex: allow only number for id

 ``` php
 $app